Robert Means Thompson: Philanthropy

+Death and family life

 Robert Means Thompson was married to Sarah Gibbs, daughter of Rhode Island governor, William C. Gibbs.
 They had one daughter, Sarah Gibbs Thompson.
+He maintained a summer residence at Southampton, Long Island and in winter he could be found in Washington DC.
-He died while visiting his daughter and her husband, Stephen Hyatt Pell, at Fort Ticonderoga, New York.

-He memorial service was held at the chapel of the United States Naval Academy and he is buried with his wife in the churchyard of St. Mary's Episcopal Church in Portsmouth, Rhode Island.
+He died while visiting his daughter and her husband, Stephen Hyatt Pell, at Fort Ticonderoga, New York, the commencement of the historic restored fortress being funded by his personal fortune in 1909.
+His memorial service was held at the chapel of the United States Naval Academy and he is buried with his wife in the churchyard of St. Mary's Episcopal Church in Portsmouth, Rhode Island.